Advocacy

 ADVOCATING FOR SOLUTIONS

-Preble Street is committed to motivating both the public and private will to end hunger, homelessness, and poverty in the lives of our neighbors and to building strong, equitable, just communities.
+Preble Street is committed to motivating both the public and private will to end hunger, homelessness, and poverty in the lives of our neighbors and to building strong, equitable, and just communities.

 Healthy communities depend on dignity, equity, and opportunity for all.
 In order to end the tragedy of long lines at shelters and soup kitchens, racial injustices, children experiencing hunger, and human trafficking, we must listen to the voices of the people directly impacted by those problems.
 These individuals are the experts of their own experiences, and we must support their participation in creating and implementing solutions.